thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 Do note that just like the main vfos these vfos must go from lowest to highest frequency.
 Nothing must be out of order!

 `gain` can be a value from 0 to 30ish. (there is no hard limit, but beyond about 10-20 is enough).
 C-band will require gains around .1 to .5 for example.
 L-Band seems to like 1 to 10 best.
 These vfo gain values will interact with the master vfo gain value.
-You will need to go back and forth a bit here.
+You will need to go back and forth a little bit here.

 How to set the gain value?
 A word about the Jaero 'volume' LED.
 While we are not using VAC any more, the volume LED is still 'valid' as it is showing data clipping.
 RED is a ton of clipping and the data is not going to be decoded correctly in Jaero so lower the gain in that VFO.
 Grey is too little gain and it should be raised for that VFO in the ini file.
 You really want to see a green volume LED.
 If you cant get a green LED (ie, its grey) then lift the master gain for the SDR in the master vfo gain setting.